ilifu/bioinformatics/containers/README.md

 * Snakemake
 * singularity

+The java container requires that you download [jdk-8u221-linux-x64.tar.gz](https://www.oracle.com/java/technologies/javase/javase8u211-later-archive-downloads.html) and put it in the `java/` directory.

 ## submodules

 There are some submodules here.
 So remember to `git submodule init; git submodule update`.
 (Or clone recursively)